 Before long, the clip had been picked up and was being remixed by otaku fans who recognized its absurd, overwhelmingly moe-esque qualities (maid cafe reference, magical girl transformation scene semiotics, etc.).
-I've shared the original, one remix, plus another anime appearance in some video clips below for you to have a look at.
+I've shared the original and a remix below for you to have a look at.

 Suffice it to say that otaku the world round eventually started uttering this phrase and associating it with maid cosplay.
 Now, "moe moe kyun!" is common phraseology in Japanese maid cafes and and anime conventions.
 Gotta love that meme-spreading power!